-Before you even begin to get all of your cleaning products out, you want to appropriately position the car.
-Ideally, a shaded area is best as it prevents the car drying too quickly before you have even finished washing the car.
+Before you even begin to get all of your cleaning products out, you’ll want to appropriately position the car.
+Ideally, a shaded area is best as it prevents the car drying too quickly before you’ve even finished washing the car.

 Car Wash Equipment